 The monopoly capitalists even voluntarily restrict their own monopoly capitalist freedom.
-This arises under the D (Defence) Notice system introduced into Australia in an organised way in 195225.
+This arises under the D (Defence) Notice system introduced into Australia in an organised way in 1952.
 These D notices are notices issued by the monopoly capitalists (in the shape of representatives of the newspaper monopolies, plus representatives of the army, secret police, intelligence services) to newspapers and other news dissemination agencies.
 (In itself, it is a frank admission of monopoly capitalist ownership of the army, intelligence services, the police.)
 The notices in effect prohibit news items on certain matters of "defence" and "security".
 Theoretically, it is a voluntary system, but since the participants impose their own D notices, it does not matter whether or not it is voluntary.
 The effect of a D notice is to prohibit all discussion of a particular topic.
 The type of thing that has been used and is subject to D notices is by no means only technical material, but political material.
-Thus, aspects of the Petrov affair were and are subjects of D notices.
-The D notice certainly does not exhaust press censorship26.